Robert A. Agresta: Biography

-Agresta is a descendant5 of Robert Shipley and Sarah Shipley, great grandparents of President Abraham Lincoln and parents of Mary Shipley, the first wife of Captain Abraham Lincoln.
-Agresta is also a Son of the American Revolution and the lineal descendant of Lieutenant Thomas Collins, III who was a Lieutenant in the French and Indian War and fought in the Battle of Bennington during the American Revolutionary War.

-After graduating from Fordham University in 2005, Agresta attended New York Law School in New York City and graduated on June 1, 2009 with a Juris Doctor degree.
-Agresta also attended and graduated from the Universität St. Gallen in St. Gallen, Switzerland in 2015 with a Masters in Business Administration and continued to lecture as a member of the HSG faculty on strategy in law and business.
+After graduating from Fordham University in 2005, Agresta attended New York Law School in New York City and graduated on June 1, 2009, with a Juris Doctor degree.
+Agresta also attended and graduated from the Universität St. Gallen in St. Gallen, Switzerland, in 2015 with a master's degree in business administration and continued to lecture as a member of the HSG faculty on strategy in law and business.

-Agresta serves as Assistant Secretary to the Board of Directors of the American Swiss Foundation.
 In 2011, Agresta was nominated as a Young Leader in the American Swiss Foundation by former US Ambassador to Switzerland Faith Whittlesey and Christopher Ruddy.
 He participates in diplomatic efforts to improve relations between the United States and Switzerland.

 Professional career

-In 2009, Agresta formed The Agresta Firm, PC, serving as counsel to businesses, executives and boards of directors in the banking and healthcare industries.
+In 2009, Agresta formed The Agresta Firm, PC, serving as counsel to family offices, private enterprises and their owners and boards of directors.
 Agresta is admitted to the bars of the District of Columbia, the State of Wyoming, the State of New York and the State of New Jersey.
 In 2017, Agresta published "International Tax Planning as a Business Driver", 5 Penn.
 St. J.L. & Int'l Aff.
 538 (2017) in the Penn State Journal of Law and International affairs.
-In his work as an attorney, Agresta has worked with colleagues to obtain decisions advancing the causes of healthcare institutions before the Federal Courts in the District of New Jersey that have been cited in petitions to the Supreme Court of the United States.